Welcome To Kaleidoscope Pre-K for All Page!

 How to Apply to Pre-K for All

-The Pre-K application process begins on Monday, February 5, 2018 and the deadline to apply is Friday, March 30, 2018.
+The Pre-K application process begins in February and the deadline to apply is March.

 The single-application process will allow parents to easily review the City’s high-quality, full-day Pre-K options in the directory and rank up to 12 choices.
 Based on the admissions priorities for district schools and NYCEEC, students will receive one offer from the NYCDOE to their highest possible program choice in late April to mid-May.
 Students will automatically be waitlisted in programs they ranked higher than the program to which they were matched.